daniel5151/blog/content/post/automating-ac-nyc.md

 >
 > - I didn't get the right shaft-coupler the first time (or the second time (or the third time...)), so it took a few Amazon returns until I found the right one.
 > - Before buying the ESP32 Dev Board, I validated the servo motor + shaft coupler worked using a (really, really) old Arduino Leonardo I had lying around, and controlling it manually over serial (using a really long USB cable extending to my PC)
-> - My first attempt at mounting this thing involved wooden skewers, a glue stick, and a cut up Amazon box... a failed experiment, to say the least.
+> - My first attempt at mounting this thing involved wooden skewers, a glue stick, and a cut-up Amazon box... a failed experiment, to say the least.

 Of course, what good is some hardware without some software?

 ### 💻 Writing the Firmware

-The firmware here is _dead simple_: it connects to Wi-Fi, hosts a local web server, and listen for HTTP/MQTT commands to spin the motor.
+The firmware here is _dead simple_: it connects to Wi-Fi, hosts a local web server, and listens for HTTP/MQTT commands to spin the motor.

 While I do somewhat miss the Good Old Days where I'd spend a couple weekends hacking together this sort of one-off firmware... truth be told, I'm kinda glad that LLMs can one-shot code for these sorts of projects.
 I ended up using a combo of Claude and Gemini, and they did a Totally Fine™️ job hacking together something that works.